helxplatform/devops/README.md

 chmod 700 get_helm.sh
 ./get_helm.sh
 ```

-Decide which directory you want the code to deploy HeLx to be and execute the following commands to checkout code from their GitHub repositories.
-Some variables will need to be changed.
-These commands were done in a BASH shell checked on MacOS and will probably work on Linux, maybe on Windows if you use Cygwin, the Windows Subsystem for Linux (WSL), or something similar.
-Most variables can be set as either environment variables or within the configuration file.
-Look towards the top of "devops/bin/gke-cluster.sh" to see a list of variables.

 Create a text file named "env-vars-helx.sh" with the following that will contain a few variables that are used in the creation of the Kubernetes cluster.
 Edit the variables as needed, at the very least you will need to update the PROJECT_ID.

 ```